riobanerjee/exoplanet-rag/README.md

 # Exoplanet RAG

-A simple Retrieval Augmented Generation (RAG) system for querying scientific knowledge about exoplanets from ArXiv papers, built with LangChain.
+A simple Retrieval Augmented Generation (RAG) system for querying exoplanets papers ArXiv papers, built with LangChain.
+This is a framework for RAG, that demonstrates the concept of a RAG in this field with a small document database.
+A larger document database and a better LLM would provide improved results.

+Deployed at

 ## Features

 - Fetch and process ArXiv papers about exoplanets
 - Create embeddings for efficient similarity search
 - Answer questions using retrieved context and local LLM
-- Simple web interface built with Streamlit
+- Web interface built with Streamlit

 ## Quick Start